William Kurtz (photographer)

-William Kurtz (1833 – December 5, 1904) was a German-American artist, illustrator, and photographer.
+William Kurtz, born Wilhelm Kurz (1833 – December 5, 1904) was a German-American artist, illustrator, and photographer.
 He was also a pioneer in the development of halftone printing of color photographs.

 Early life

 Born in Hesse, Germany, he was apprenticed to a lithographer in Offenbach am Main at a young age and showed considerable artistic talent, taking first place in exhibitions while attending an art school there.
 However, after his two years of compulsory military service, he found he had lost his apprenticeship and moved to England to try his luck.
 Unable to find work there, he joined the British German Legion and went to fight in the Crimean War.

 After the war, he was still unable to gain employment as a lithographer, so he became a sailor for several years.
 In 1859, he decided he would travel to China with a friend.
 En route to San Francisco, his ship wrecked off the Falkland Islands.
 The passengers and crew were rescued and he was taken to New York City.
 Here, he was able to find work in a photography studio.
 When the American Civil War began, he enlisted in the New York Seventh Regiment and served with them intermittently over the course of the war.

 In 1865, he entered into a partnership with fellow photographer George G. Rockwood, who was credited with popularizing the carte de visite in America.
 The next year he formed a studio with another partner, named Huston.
 The two of them practiced a technique called "photosculpture", which involved taking up to 24 simultaneous photographs of a subject from various angles to assist a sculptor to create a sculpture of that person.
 Finally in 1873, he established a studio on his own in Madison Square.